Umajin/sample-native-library/README.md

 **umajinProcessV2** is the interface for editor/JS to call into the library passing string data.

-**umajinProcessBinary** (future release) is the interface for editor/JS to call into the library providing both string and binary data (a size and a byte buffer of that size).
+**umajinProcessBinary** is the interface for editor/JS to call into the library providing both string and binary data (a size and a byte buffer of that size).
 THe buffer is only valid during the call, so the library must copy data as necessary in its `umajinProcessBinary` implementation.

 **umajinProcess** is an older interface for editor/JS to call into the library, maintained for backwards compatibility.
 New libraries should use `umajinProcessV2` or `umajinProcessBinary`.

 **umajinPoll** is called every frame for the library to return string data back to the project JS, if it has any; ie asynchronous events or responses.

-**umajinPollBinary** (future release) is called every frame for the library to return string and binary data back to the project JS.
+**umajinPollBinary** is called every frame for the library to return string and binary data back to the project JS.
 The library can allocate a buffer via bufferOut and set its size via sizeOut in the callers stack. **NOTE** the library must provide `umajinDestroy` so that the caller can hand the allocated buffer back to the library for safe release/freeing when the caller is done.

-**umajinDestroy** (future release) is called when Umajin has finished with a buffer allocated by the library and returned by `umajinPollBinary`.
+**umajinDestroy** is called when Umajin has finished with a buffer allocated by the library and returned by `umajinPollBinary`.
 The library should free whatever resources were allocated at the address passed to `umajinDestroy`.

 ### Per platform considerations Umajin Editor 4.0.4 through 4.1.